-There is no minimum amount – as long as you have the self-employment activity and intend generating profits you can maintain Solo 401k.
-However, in order for your plan to retain its Qualified-Status substantial contributions must be made occasionally.
+Second, there is no minimum amount of self-employed income necessary to establish and maintain the Solo 401k.
+As long as you have the self-employment activity and intent to generate profits, you can maintain the Solo 401k.
+However, in order for your plan to retain its qualified status, substantial contributions must be made occasionally.

 Third, you can do annual rollovers from an IRA into Solo 401k.
 Keep in mind that the IRS does not allow Roth IRAs to be rolled over into any 401ks, including the Solo.